Counties of Meath and Westmeath Act 1543: Provisions

-Mullingar was named as the "head and shire town" of Westmeath and a Dominican priory in the area was converted into a gaol.
+Mullingar was named as the "head and shire town" of Westmeath and a Dominican priory in the area was converted into a jail.
 Robert Dillon was appointed as the first High Sheriff of Westmeath in 1543.

 Impact

 The effects of the act were immediately felt within the Pale, which Meath had grown to dominate.
 Of England's "four shires" (Dublin, Kildare, Meath and Louth), Meath was by far the largest and wealthiest, with the eastern portion characterized by well-populated market towns, nucleated villages and a strong commercial focus on labour-intensive cereal cultivation.
 Under the older Lordship of Ireland, many of the judges, barristers and government officials such as Lord Chief Justice of Ireland, Chief Baron of the Irish Exchequer and Chief Justice of the Common Pleas for Ireland were born in the county.

 Unlike in any other shire, the towns of eastern Meath were protected on all sides - by expansive defensive marches north of Kells and west of Athboy, and surrounded on all other sides by other English-controlled shires.
 The partition brought Meath more into line with the other shires, certainly in terms of scale, however it remained a significant core-territory, with one English official noting that Meath was "as well inhabited as any shire in England".

 Although the Act was most likely a defensive measure to further fortify the boundary between the Irish kingdoms and the Pale, it laid the foundations for the westward conquest of Ireland by the Tudors, along with the expansion of the Kingdom of Ireland which had been proclaimed the previous year by the Crown of Ireland Act 1542.
 The formal dispossession of Irish clans and organised English settlement would be first attempted 14 years later through the passing of the Settlement of Laois and Offaly Act 1556 and their creation into new English shires.
 This process was repeated throughout Ireland in the late 16th century, culminating in the full conquest of the island by 1607.